huseinzol05/water-healer/README.md

     source: source object
         async streamz source.
     got_error: bool, (default=True)
-        if streaming got an exception, automatically shutdown the script.
+        if dask streaming got an exception, automatically shutdown the script.
+    got_dask: bool, (default=True)
+        if True, will check Dask status, will shutdown if client status not in ('running','closing','connecting','newly-created').
     graceful: int, (default=1800)
         automatically shutdown the script if water-healer not updated any offsets after `graceful` period.
         To off it, set it to 0.
-    interval: int, (default=1)
+    interval: int, (default=5)
         check heartbeat every `interval`.
-    client: object, (default=None)
-        should be a dask client, will shutdown if client status not in ('running','closing','connecting','newly-created').
+    sleep_before_shutdown: int, (defaut=15)
+        sleep (second) before shutdown.
     """
 ```